The morning-after pill without a prescription – will the President of the Republic of Poland sign the amendment to the Pharmaceutical Law?

 Comments (0)

-In February 2024, the Sejm began work on an act amending the Pharmaceutical Law, the aim of which is to introduce wide access to emergency contraception (the so-called "morning-after" pill) without a prescription.
-Currently, such a preparation can only be obtained after receiving a prior prescription (e-prescription) from a doctor.
-What does the bill already adopted by the Sejm, which is being processed in the Senate and which will require the President's signature, provide?
-We explain this in this article.
+In February 2024, work commenced in the Sejm on a bill amending the Pharmaceutical Law, with the aim of introducing broad access to emergency contraception (the so-called "morning-after pill") without a prescription.
+Currently, such a preparation can only be obtained after receiving an e-prescription.
+What does the project envisage, and will it come into effect?

 The draft amendment – what exactly does it involve?